renzsynz/renzsynz/README.md

 # Hi there, I'm Narendra👋

-A front end developer, cyber security, and tech entusiast from Indonesia.
+A 14 years old front end developer, cyber security, and tech entusiast from Indonesia.

 - 🔭 I’m currently working on portfolio project with Tailwind CSS
 - 🌱 I’m currently learning php and mysql